Skip to Content

 • Aquajet's soft start feature eliminates annoying rapid cycling, and its exclusive 5-valve design can deliver twice the flow and pressure of...

-Because the unit has such a powerful motor and a high flow rate, the power demands of this pump (as high as 10 amps at maximum flow) could exceed the capabilities of your RV’s existing wiring.
-Plan accordingly before buying this particular unit.
+Because the unit features a powerful motor and a high flow rate, the power demands of this pump (as high as 10 amps at maximum flow) may exceed the capabilities of your RV’s existing wiring.
+Plan accordingly before purchasing this unit to ensure you don’t need to run heavier-gauge wire to meet its power requirements.

 Protect Your RV Water Pump With A Filter/Strainer

 Regardless of which model you decide is the best RV water pump for your needs, be sure that it’s protected with an inline sediment strainer.
-No sense spending the time, energy, and money to replace/upgrade your old water pump, only to have the new one crap out on you because of silt/grit in the water supply.
-Even if you use a whole house water filter, protecting the pump right at the inlet is worthwhile protection.
+There’s no sense spending the time, energy, and money to replace or upgrade your old water pump, only to have the new one fail due to silt or grit in the water supply.
+Even if you use a whole-house water filter, protecting the pump right at the inlet is worthwhile protection.

 Your RV likely came with one installed, so now would be a good time to inspect and clean it.
 If it’s old, too dirty to get clean, or your RV didn’t come with one, pick up a unit like this one and install it in line with the inlet side of the new pump.